Gastric bypass surgery in Leeds

 - It is important that you maintain any diet or exercise programme prescribed in order to continue this progress.

 Although rare, as with any surgery there can be complications.
 Specific complications of gastric bypass may include:

 - Damage to internal organs

 - Surgical emphysema

 - Developing a hernia near one of the cuts

 - Developing a hernia inside the abdomen

 - Developing gallstones.

 The decision to have gastric bypass surgery must be considered very carefully.
 Our experienced consultants and bariatrics nurses here in Leeds can give you all the information you need to ensure you make the right decision.
-Other weight loss treatments we offer include gastric banding, sleeve gastrectomy and gastric balloons.
+Other treatment options at our Leeds Hospital include a gastric bypass, a gastric band and a gastric balloon.

 Two decades of unhealthy eating had made Alison obese, diabetic and unhappy.
 She came to Nuffield Health desperate for a solution that might finally work.
 This is her story.